Brian Littrell: Christian music

 Littrell won a Dove Award for Inspirational Recorded Song of the Year ("In Christ Alone") in 2006 along with songwriters Don Koch and Shawn Craig, and another in 2008 for "By His Wounds" with Glory Revealed.
-He also won Special Event Album of the Year in 2008 for Glory Revealed which was a compilation album with many other Christian artists; and in 2010, Special Event Album of the Year for Glory Revealed II.
+He also won Special Event Album of the Year in 2008 for Glory Revealed, which was a compilation album with many other Christian artists, and in 2010, Special Event Album of the Year for Glory Revealed II.

 Littrell released two Christmas collections featuring his wife Leighanne and son Baylee, Brian Littrell's Family Christmas, released on December 6, 2010, and Christmas with the Littrells, released on December 6, 2011.

 TV and film appearances

 Littrell made appearances with the Backstreet Boys on Arthur, Sesame Street, and Sabrina the Teenage Witch, and he and bandmate McLean had cameos in Olive Juice, a film starring Littrell's wife Leighanne.
-Littrell also performed with The Backstreet Boys on Saturday Night Live, in 1998 and 1999.
-In 2013, Littrell made an appearance in the film This Is the End with his bandmates.
+Littrell also performed with The Backstreet Boys on Saturday Night Live in 1998 and 1999.
+In 2013, Littrell appeared with his bandmates in the film This Is the End.

 Other ventures

 During the band's hiatus, Littrell became committed to a number of other show business activities, most of them for charity.
-He has joined other celebrities in yearly NBA tours where he played basketball in every NBA city before a game, and has also played charity baseball games.
+He has joined other celebrities in yearly NBA tours where he played basketball in every NBA city before a game, and has also played charity baseball, softball, and golf games.

 Personal life

-During the release of the band's 2015 documentary Backstreet Boys: Show 'Em What You're Made Of, Littrell shared some favorite moments of Kevin talking about Kevin's father, who died in August 1991 from colon cancer, and said how both the song and album had a special meaning to the title.
-During both the DNA Tour in Cincinnati, Ohio and the band's Las Vegas kick off on April 8, Littrell volunteered to sing his cousin's part of "Show Me the Meaning Of Being Lonely" when Kevin became emotional twice over the loss of his mother, who had died in January 2022.